coconutEgg/AdvancedCPP/README.md

     3.5) Rule II:  when construct a class, the left side argument must be given before the value given to the right side argument

+    3.6) Rule III: when construction, use the initialization list to improve the efficiency